 CDL Holders Face Additional Penalties

 If you are a commercial driver’s license holder (CDL driver), New York state imposes harsh penalties.
 Commercial drivers risk losing their license for 60 days if they are convicted of two “serious traffic violations” within a three (3) year period while operating a commercial vehicle.
 It is important to note that the convictions must be the result of two separate incidents.
 If the two violations happen at the same time, the 60-day suspension will not be applied.
 If a commercial driver is convicted of three serious traffic violations during a 3 year period, the suspension term will be increased to 120 days.

 If You Were Convicted or Pled Guilty It May Not Be Too Late

 Once a person is convicted it may or may not be too late to prevent the suspension or revocation.
 The answer depends on whether or not the court will grant a motion to vacate (also called a motion for an order of “coram nobis”).
 A skilled attorney may be able to make this motion and ask the court to vacate the conviction or guilty plea and turn back the clock as if the plea had never happened.
 At that point the attorney may be able to negotiate down the speeding violation to a non-speeding offense and avoid the suspension or revocation.
 It is crucial to note that a motion to vacate cannot be made in the Traffic Violations Bureau of the 5 boroughs of NYC and Rochester.

 Who Should You Contact?

 If you received three speeding tickets or two construction zone speeding ticket within 18 months, your license is on the line and you are facing serious legal consequences.
-The attorneys at The Rosenblum Law Firm will fight to keep you in the driver’s seat and do all they can to protect your legal rights.
-Call the Rosenblum Law Firm today at 888-883-5529.
+The attorneys at Rosenblum Law will fight to keep you in the driver’s seat and do all they can to protect your legal rights.
+Call the Rosenblum Law today at 888-883-5529.